-No stock options were granted to employees in the six-month periods ended June 30, 2004 or June 30, 2003.
+No stock options were granted to employees in the nine-month periods ended September 30, 2004 and 2003.
 During the first quarter of 2003 a total of 250,000 warrants were granted to Forrester Financial LLC as part of an Amended and Restated Warrant Agreement, relating to consulting services.
 These warrants expired in March 2004 without being exercised.
-For further information see Note 6, "Transactions Affecting Stockholders' Equity".
+For further information, see Note 6, "Transactions Affecting Stockholders' Equity".